TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/DJANGO-REST-FRAMEWORK/readme.md

    ![Django Server Look Like](https://github.com/TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/blob/main/images/django-local-server-up.png)

-   #### [Download](https://github.com/TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/tree/main/DJANGO-REST-FRAMEWORK) the code and drop in to project folder 'rest-api'
+   #### [Download](https://github.com/TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/tree/main/DJANGO-REST-FRAMEWORK) the code and drop and replace with msite of project folder 'rest-api' with download msite

    #### API is ready to RUN